andriy-koz/andriy-koz/README.md

 - 🌱 I'm currently doing the Harvard's CS50x course.

 - 🥇 I'm passionate about using technology for solving real world problems.
-- 🐱 + 🐶 Specially open to colaborate in solutions for helping/rescuing animals.
+- 🐱 + 🐶 Specially open to colaborate in projects for helping/rescuing animals.
 - 💛 + 💙 JavaScript and Python are my goto languages.